Free shipping to the US on orders over $150

 2) Preparing the Meat and Vegetables

 Wash the vegetables, remove the stems from the shiitake mushrooms and nira.
-Cut the vegetables and pork into small pieces, at about 3-4cm thin strips.
+Cut the vegetables and pork into small pieces, about 3-4cm thin strips.

 3) Stir-frying the Meat and Vegetables